KovnaTheCute/TevliarSetting/Tevliar Setting/Statblocks/Healing Shadow.md

 damage_vulnerabilities: Radiant
 damage_resistances: Acid, Cold, Fire, lightning, thunder; Bludgeoning, Piercing, and slashing from non-magical attacks
 damage_immunities: Necrotic, Poison
-condition_immunities: Exhaustion, Frightened, Grappled, Paralyzed, Petrified, Poisoned
+condition_immunities: Exhaustion, Frightened, Grappled, Paralyzed, Petrified, Poisoned, Prone, Restrained
-senses: string
-languages: string
+senses: Darkvision 60 ft., passive perception 11
+languages: Understands the languages it knew in life but can’t speak
-cr: Number
+cr: 1/8
-spells:
--
--
--
--
 traits:
-- name:
+- name: Amorphous.
-  desc:
+  desc: "The healing shadow can move through a space as narrow as 1 inch without squeezing."
-- name:
+- name: Sunlight Sensitivity.
-  desc:
+  desc: "While in sunlight, the healing shadow has disadvantage on attack rolls, as well as on Wisdom (Perception) checks that rely on sight."

 actions:
 - name:
   desc: